symfony/symfony-docs/book/installation.rst

 Depending on the complexity of your project, this update process can take up to several minutes to complete.

-.. _installing-a-symfony2-distribution:

 Installing the Symfony Demo Application
 ---------------------------------------

-The Symfony Demo application is a fully-functional application that shows in practice the recommended way to develop Symfony applications.
+The Symfony Demo application is a fully-functional application that shows the recommended way to develop Symfony applications.
 The application has been conceived as a learning tool for Symfony newcomers and its source code contains tons of comments and helpful notes.

 In order to download the Symfony Demo application, execute the ``demo`` command of the Symfony Installer anywhere in your system: